 So, how can an English speaker get these words right?
 Here are my solutions to be able to pronounce difficult French words.

 Most students just “wing” their French pronunciation.
 They try to mimic the French, and mostly guess how to read French.

-However, there are very clear rules about French pronunciation and how to read French.
+However, there are very clear French pronunciation rules which will be a tremendous help to read / pronounce French.